BlueBeetle13/ROS_Project2_TeleOpBot/README.md

 ROS
 ---

-One of the many great things about ROS is that there is already many useful nodes already created.
+One of the many great things about ROS is that there are many useful nodes already created.
 Keeping this in mind I wanted to quickly develop a project using as many existing technologies as possible, rather than re-invent the wheel myself.
 So instead of writing code to capture and send the camera feed, display the received images, and joystick control, I used existing code.

 The Robot

 - I wrote a node for controlling the tank tracks.
-This node subscribes to the joystick messages controls the DC motors accordingly.
+This node subscribes to the joystick messages and controls the DC motors accordingly.
 I translate the x-y axis information from the joystick into left/right track speed and direction.
 I created a C++ class for interfacing the Adafruit motor hat which allows me to easily control 4 DC motos by simply giving a direction and speed.
 I also allow for a scaling factor in case the power input doesn't match perfectly with the max voltage for the DC motors.
 In this case I set the scaling to 0.3 since I have 5V power and the motors use 1.5V max.

 - I wrote another node for controlling the pan/tilt of the servos.
-This node also subscribes to the joystick messages and listens for buttons, then sets the pan and tilt servo positions.
+This node also subscribes to the joystick messages and listens for button presses, then sets the pan and tilt servo positions.
 Once again I wrote a C++ class to interface with the Adafruit servo driver allowing me to easily set the servo position.

 - For capturing the RPi camera images I found a node online (https://github.com/fpasteau/raspicam_node) that works great.

 Laptop

 - I am using my Macbook Pro but I installed Virtual Box and The Ubuntu Trusty Tehr and then installed ROS.
-Someone wrote a package for ROS already that reads the values from the joystick, and publishes messages when the values change, so this saved me writing this myself.
+Someone wrote a package for ROS already (joy/joy_node) that reads the values from the joystick, and publishes messages when the values change, so this saved me writing this myself.

-- I also found a package for displaying images which also works great and subscribes to the image messages from the raspicam_node on the robot.
+- I also found a package for displaying images (image_view/image_view) which also works great and subscribes to the image messages from the raspicam_node on the robot.

 Setup